Rules of Procedure

 7.2 The annual report and annual financial statements shall always be approved in a meeting where the Directors are physically present.

 7.3 Meetings shall be led by the Chairperson of the Board.
 In the Chairperson’s absence, the Vice-Chairperson shall chair the meeting.
-In the absence of both the Chairperson and the Vice-Chairperson, the chair of the meeting shall be elected from among the other members of the Board.
+In the absence of both the Chairperson and the Vice-Chairperson, the chair of the meeting shall be elected from among the other Directors.

 7.4 Meetings of the Directors or independent Directors, as the case may be, in executive session shall be led by the Chairperson of the Board if he or she is an independent Director.
 Otherwise, the presiding Director will be chosen by a vote of the Directors or independent Directors, as the case may be.